-In a large bowl, whisk together the dry ingredients - breaking up any clumps with your fingers.
+In a large bowl, whisk together the dry ingredients including the blanched almond flour, coconut flour, baking powder, sea salt, and sweetener.
+Break up any clumps with your fingers.

-In a separate bowl, combine the wet ingredients.
+In a separate bowl, combine the avocado oil, eggs, and non-dairy milk.

 Pour the wet ingredients into the dry and mix well.

-Pour the batter into the greased pan and bake 30 - 35 minutes, or until the top is browned and the center feels set and firm to the touch.
+Pour the batter into the greased cast-iron skillet and bake 30 - 35 minutes, or until the top is browned and the center feels set and firm to the touch.
+For muffins, bake 20-25 minutes

 For nut-free: Omit the blanched almond flour and use 1 cup + 2 tablespoon coconut flour.
 Then, increase the eggs to 8.
 The rest of the recipe stays the same.
 This version has a bit of a sweeter taste with more of a cake-like texture.